ljw1004/csharpspec/csharp/classes.md

 ### Method body

-The *method_body* of a method declaration consists of either a *block* or a semicolon.
+The *method_body* of a method declaration consists of either a block body, an expression body or a semicolon.

-Abstract and external method declarations do not provide a method implementation, so their method bodies simply consist of a semicolon.
-For any other method, the method body is a block ([Blocks](statements.md#blocks)) that contains the statements to execute when that method is invoked.

 The ***result type*** of a method is `void` if the return type is `void`, or if the method is async and the return type is `System.Threading.Tasks.Task`.
 Otherwise, the result type of a non-async method is its return type, and the result type of an async method with return type `System.Threading.Tasks.Task<T>` is `T`.

-When the result type of a method is `void`, `return` statements ([The return statement](statements.md#the-return-statement)) in that method's body are not permitted to specify an expression.
-If execution of the method body of a void method completes normally (that is, control flows off the end of the method body), that method simply returns to its current caller.
+When a method has a `void` result type and a block body, `return` statements ([The return statement](statements.md#the-return-statement)) in the block are not permitted to specify an expression.
+If execution of the block of a void method completes normally (that is, control flows off the end of the method body), that method simply returns to its current caller.

+When a method has a `void` result and an expression body, the expression `E` must be a *statement_expression*, and the body is exactly equivalent to a block body of the form `{ E; }`.

-When the result type of a method is not `void`, each `return` statement in that method's body must specify an expression that is implicitly convertible to the result type.
-The endpoint of the method body of a value-returning method must not be reachable.
-In other words, in a value-returning method, control is not permitted to flow off the end of the method body.
+When a method has a non-void result type and a block body, each `return` statement in the block must specify an expression that is implicitly convertible to the result type.
+The endpoint of a block body of a value-returning method must not be reachable.
+In other words, in a value-returning method with a block body, control is not permitted to flow off the end of the method body.

+When a method has a non-void result type and an expression body, the expression must be implicitly convertible to the result type, and the body is exactly equivalent to a block body of the form `{ return E; }`.

 In the example
 ```csharp
 class A